marklhj-lee/Custom-Youtube-Plugin/README.md

 # Custom Youtube Plugin

-Customize your youtube experience through chrome extension using keyboard shortcut.
-It has a new "Jump to Most Replayed" shortcut, a customizable loop, removes recommended popups.
+Customize your YouTube experience with a Chrome extension that uses keyboard shortcuts.
+The extension includes a new "Jump to Most Replayed" shortcut, customizable looping, and the removal of recommended popups.

 ## DEMO

-Jumping to most replayed part of the video
+Jumping to the most replayed part of the video
 ![alt text](https://github.com/marklhj-lee/Custom-Youtube-Plugin/blob/master/images/JumpToMostReplayed.gif)

 Creating a loop